 Shipping industrial waste to the moon is quite interesting to consider as a method of waste disposal.
 But is it safe for the earth and the universe as a whole?
 Is it legal?
 Is it cost-effective?
 Is it even feasible?
 Perhaps if it lowers the running cost of disposal, then it can be a viable option to explore.
 Another thing to consider is what led people to considering shipping wastes to the moon as a method of waste disposal in the first place?

-The constant need for humans to find easier ways to accomplish everyday tasks has led to a large increase in the number of factories, refineries, and production units on earth.
-While the benefits we've derived from the increase in the number of factories and refineries are innumerable, the inevitable, not-so-good aspect, is the production of industrial wastes.
-Some of these wastes are hazardous.
-Various industrial activities lead to the production of hazardous wastes and bulk trash.
+The constant need for humans to find easier ways to accomplish everyday tasks has led to a greatly required increase in the number of factories, refineries, and production units on earth.
+However--in every situation--there is a positive and there is a negative.
+While the benefits we've derived from the increase in the number of factories and refineries are innumerable, the inevitable, not-so-good aspect, is the production of industrial wastes--and some of these are hazardous.
+Various industrial activities led to the production of hazardous wastes and bulk trash.
 Most of these wastes have caused disruption in the chemical, physical, and biological composition of the earth, which is why their disposals are now heavily regulated.

 In addition to industrial waste, there is also a steady increase in the global population.
 Consequently, we produce an enormous amount of bulk trash that needs to be disposed of.
 A huge amount of this waste ends up in landfills.
 However, landfills aren't a sustainable mechanism of managing wastes; rather, they are just the easiest way.